MaayanLab/datacrossways/README.md

 ## Local deployment

 Even though the API and React frontend are running locally, the cloud resources are still required.
-To run them please go through the steps described [here](#aws/cloud-configuration) first.
+To create them please go through the steps described [here](#googleoauth-configuration) first.
+When the `S3 bucket` is created with all additional configuration proceed to deploy the API.

 ### Deploy API locally